Diane-Kang/Sinngrund-Kulturdatenbank-plugin/README.md

   under src directory make a file named: **index.js**

   copy all contents from test.js to index.js

+  <mark>.js file under src is for JSX.   js.file outside of src directory is for Javascript </mark>

   as well the enqueue script loacation update